 Item Description Markings are clear and consistent with the foundational requirements identified in Section 7.8.
 Create Sketch The Locator should create one or more detailed sketches or drawings as part of the locate record.
 Take Photos The Locator should take photographs or note GPS location and points of reference for the work area.
 Conduct Quality Checks (Visual Inspection During and After the Locate) To ensure the integrity of the locate, Locators also conduct visual inspection and checks during and after performing underground facility locating and marking.
-The checks performed by the Locator include: • Verifying that all facilities are located and marked within the work area as per the locate request; • Comparing records to existing conditions and/or results of locate work; and • Identifying, documenting, and communicating any identified discrepancies to the Requestor, Facility Owner, Landowner and/or notification service as appropriate.
+The checks performed by the Locator include: • Verifying that all facilities are located and marked within the work area as per the locate request; • Comparing records to existing conditions and/or results of locate work; and • Identifying, documenting, and communicating any identified discrepancies.